How to stop your clothes adding yet more plastic to the ocean—and even the air.

 Likely you’ve heard that washing some kind of clothes means inadvertently releasing lots of “microfibres” into the environment.
 But why is that a bad thing, how does it work, and what can we do about it?
 Read on to discover what to do about microfibres in clothing.

 What are microfibres?

-Synthetic materials used in clothes like polyester, nylon, and Lycra are basically made from plastic.
-Plastic doesn’t biodegrade, and in the case of synthetic fabrics, tiny pieces of “microplastic”—more commonly referred to as “microfibres” in fashion—which are thinner than a human hair and often invisible to the naked eye, are released into the air and our wastewater systems, and from there into our rivers and oceans.
+Synthetic materials used in clothes like polyester, nylon, and Lycra are essentially made from plastic.
+Plastic doesn’t “biodegrade” or break down in the environment.
+So in the case of synthetic fabrics, tiny pieces of “microplastics”—more commonly referred to as “microfibres” in fashion—which are thinner than a human hair and often invisible to the naked eye, are released into the air and our wastewater systems, and from there into our rivers and oceans.

 According to research commissioned by Friends of the Earth, washing one load of synthetic clothes releases millions of microplastics into the wastewater system.
 But it’s not only washing that causes a problem.
-In 2020, we’ve found out that polyester garments release microfibres into the air just by being worn.
-Yikes.
-A study in the Environmental Science & Technology journal estimates that total releases from just wearing polyester clothes is about the same as those from washing!
+In 2020, we found out that polyester garments release microfibres into the air just by being worn.
+A study in the Environmental Science & Technology journal estimates that total releases from wearing polyester clothes are about the same as those from washing.

 Microfibres are thinner than a human hair and are often invisible to the naked eye.
 They are released into the air and our wastewater systems, and from there into our rivers and oceans.